totonaq/gallery/README.md

 # Gallery Plugin
-This is a simple jQuery plugin of responsive gallery.
+This is a simple jQuery responsive gallery plugin.

 ## Install